Frequently Asked Questions about FCA's Grant Programs

 The Emergency Grants panel will consider funding last minute expenses that are necessary for a project's completion and public presentation.
 Applicants are encouraged to demonstrate why each cost is urgent and necessary for a project's completion in the application.

-The Emergency Grant program is not intended to support life emergencies (food, rent, medical bills,childcare, and other basic necessities), youth or educational programming, the production of CDs, albums, or music videos, participation in residency programs, professional training, workshops, conferences, or competitions, projects with no scheduled exhibition or performance dates, or reimbursement for expenses already incurred.
+The Emergency Grant program is not intended to support life emergencies (food, rent, medical bills, childcare, and other basic necessities), youth or educational programming, the production of CDs, albums, or music videos, participation in residency programs, professional training, workshops, conferences, or competitions, projects with no scheduled exhibition or performance dates, or reimbursement for expenses already incurred.
+Framing is generally not considered to be an urgent need unless the framing of the work is clearly demonstrated to be an essential part of the work that will be presented.

 Can I apply for a project occurring outside of the United States?

 Yes.
 Exhibition or performance opportunities occurring outside of the U.S. are eligible for funding, but applicants must be living in the United States or U.S. territories and have a U.S. Tax ID Number (SSN, EIN, ITIN).

 Additionally, we have a small fund reserved for travel expenses for projects the include exchange between the U.S. and the following countries: Albania, Armenia, Azerbaijan, Belarus, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Estonia, Georgia, Hungary, Kazakhstan, Kosovo, Kyrgyzstan, Latvia, Lithuania, Macedonia, Moldova, Mongolia, Montenegro, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Tajikistan, Turkmenistan, Ukraine, Uzbekistan.

 Can artists living outside of the United States apply for a grant?